 Once you’ve secured your venue, figured out your budget, and set the ticket prices, it’s time to raise the rest of the money you need.
 In your budget review, you’ll determine what your fundraising needs are and how much will be provided by WordCamp Central from Global Community Sponsors and review how much more money or support you need to get from local companies and national/international WordPress-related businesses that want to sponsor/support the growth of the WordPress community near you by giving financial or in-kind donations to the cause.

 Traditionally, these businesses were called sponsors, and various levels of sponsorship were set by each WordCamp organizing team.
 Each level awarded sponsors a variety of benefits (largely marketing-related) in exchange for progressively higher amounts of funding.
 However, this trend led to over-commercialization of a number of WordCamps: logos plastered everywhere, sponsors giving live pitches for their products and services on official event time, event space taken up with swag tables and banners rather than hack spaces and job boards.

-You should not think of sponsorships as exchanges of money for marketing/advertising at the event/with the attendee audience (which ultimately makes it an ad purchase and could threaten our non-profit status).
-Sponsorships are donations, given to support the cause.
-Think of your funding sources as supporters rather than sponsors, and hopefully that will give you a gut check on whether or not your sponsor benefits are veering too far into a marketing purchase.
+WordCamp sponsorship is not an exchange of money for marketing/advertising at the event/with the attendee audience.
+Sponsorships are donations, given to support the WordPress project and official events.
+Think of your funding sources as supporters rather than sponsors, and hopefully that will give you a gut check on whether or not your sponsor benefits are veering too far toward marketing and promotion.
 Would a children’s hospital plaster donor logos on their scrubs?
 (Keep the t-shirts clean, and people will actually wear them after the event instead of tossing them in a drawer.)
 Would an environmental group name a rescued piece of land after the sponsors that funded the purchase?
 (Don’t name tracks after sponsor companies, name them for their content.)

 Who to Approach